-Complete Streets will make the City of Phoenix ("City" or "Phoenix") more walkable and bikeable, support investments in transit, foster social engagement and community pride, support the local economy and property values, and improve the livability and long-term sustainability of our region.
-Phoenix will be a better place to live and work, realizing long-term savings from improved public health and safety, environmental stewardship, social mobility and transportation equity.
+Complete Streets will make Phoenix more walkable and bikeable, support investments in transit, foster social engagement and community pride, boost the local economy and property values, and improve the livability and long-term sustainability of our region.
+Phoenix will be a better place to be, realizing long-term savings from improved public health and safety, environmental stewardship, social mobility and transportation equity.